scalar-labs/scalar-kubernetes/docs/CloudPermissions.md

 }
 ```

-Note:

-Following are the permissions for each assignment
+Note that `Microsoft.DocumentDb/databaseAccounts/*` is the one for Cosmos DB, so
+it must be replaced if you want to use another database.

+Please check the following to understand what each assignment means, and add or remove on the basis of your need.

 * `Microsoft.Authorization/roleAssignments/*` : To assign roles for the resources.
 * `Microsoft.Compute/availabilitySets/*` : To create and manage availabilitySets.